saroar-git/idea/README.md

-## Idea - a static, responsive website.
+## Idea - a static, responsive website using HTML and CSS.

 # Site: [Idea](https://idea-players.netlify.app/)